Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 #### Utility Classes

 The CSS Frameworks Spacing Variables are available in Utility Class form, allowing components to be quickly positioned and manipulated without having to jump into the CSS.
-All Utility classes are prefixed with the namespace `.h_`.
+All Utility classes are prefixed with the namespace `.rn_`.
 This is to prevent them clashing with any custom styles you author.

 Both margin and padding can be set via Utility classes.
 The class syntax follows this pattern:

 <CodeHighlighter
-source={`.h_[Property][Direction?]-[Size]`} language="css"
+source={`.rn_[Property][Direction?]-[Size]`} language="css"
 />

 <div class="standard-table">